lexxpavlov/LexxpavlovSettingsBundle/README.md

 -----

 Use SonataAdminBundle for manage your settings.
 This bundle haven't admin tools without Sonata.
-But you feel free to use the bundle if you configure settings with database tool (phpMyAdmin or other).
+But you feel free to use the bundle if you configure settings with database tool (phpMyAdmin or other) or by use special functions called in your code (e.g. in the controller).

 You may put settings to group or not.
 Groups may be used for fetching several settings at one query.